Pre Workout vs Coffee for Gym: Which One Wins?

 • Coffee shop Americano: $3.00 to $4.00, but at least you know exactly what you are getting

 If you train five days a week for a full year, defaulting to coffee instead of a premium pre-workout can save you $200 to $400.
 For a broke college lifter or anyone on a budget, that math matters.
-That is $200 to $400 that could go toward calorie-dense food, or something like Bulk Fuel that makes every meal you are already eating work harder for your bulk.
-Spending it on a stimulant that suppresses your appetite is the wrong call when gaining weight is already your biggest obstacle.
+That is money that could go toward calorie-dense food instead of a stimulant that suppresses the appetite you need to grow.

 Jitter Risk for Beginners: Why Pre Workout Can Backfire Early On